adaptris/interlok-docs-legacy/pages/ui/ui-widgets.md

 This widget is exactly like the widget described in [Container Message Counts Chart Widget](ui-widgets.html#message-counts-chart), but the data is concerned with the selected channel.
 Note that this widget derives its information from any configured workflow [message-metrics-interceptors](advanced-interceptors.html#message-metrics-interceptor).
 If you have none configured then this widget will display no data.

-> This widget derives its information from any configured workflow `message-metrics-interceptors`.
-If you have none configured then this widget will display no data.
+{% include note.html content="This widget derives its information from any configured workflow `message-metrics-interceptors`.
+If you have none configured then this widget will display no data." %}

 ### Channel Control Panel ###